 (2) The Board may, by two-thirds (2/3) vote of the entire Board, suspend or expel any member of this corporation for violation of these Bylaws, and/or any rules, procedures and policies established by this corporation.
 Before such action is taken by the Board, written notice shall be sent to the member not less than thirty (30) days prior to the meeting of the Board at which the matter is to be considered.
 Said member shall be entitled to a hearing before the Board before any decision is rendered.

 Notwithstanding anything to the contrary in these Bylaws, any meeting of the members of this corporation may be held at any place within or without the State of California that has been designated therefore by the Board.

-The annual meeting of the members shall be held in the first quarter of each calendar year and shall be called by the Board and noticed in accordance with the provisions of this Article.
+The annual meeting of the members shall be held in conjunction with the annual conference of this corporation and shall be called by the Board and noticed in accordance with the provisions of this Article.
 The annual meeting shall include, but not be limited to, presenting reports by the Directors and Officers of this corporation.

 Special meetings of the members may be called at any time by order of the President of this corporation or the Board.

 Written notice of meetings of members shall be given personally or by mailing by first class, registered, or certified mail, to each member, at his or her last known address, postage prepaid, a notice of said meeting at least ten (10) days before the time fixed for holding said meeting.

 Ten percent (10%) of the voting members shall constitute a quorum for the transaction of business at any meeting of members.
 If, however, the attendance at any meeting is less than one-third (1/3) of the voting members, the members may vote only on matters as to which proper notice of their general nature was given pursuant to these Bylaws.